ammonhaggerty/Societal-Benefit-Score/README.md

 ## Introduction

 The **Societal Benefit Score** is a framework for assessing how a digital product (social network, app, platform, etc.) impacts human well-being.
 Rather than simply labeling features as “good” or “bad,” this system looks at both a platform’s **purpose** (Does it promote health, education, genuine connection?) and the **intensity** of specific design choices (e.g., streaks, FOMO, misinformation).
 By calculating a single numeric score, we can see which platforms lean more toward beneficial outcomes—and which lean more toward addictive or exploitative designs.
 The score value is designed to show if a product or service has a net-positive or net-negative impact on society.
 Zero is the baseline.

+This framework is an independent, personally developed system that reflects an individual interpretation of personal and societal well-being rather than a rigorously peer-reviewed standard.
+While it is not derived from or formally validated by established academic research, it draws upon recognized principles in user experience, psychology, and social impact.
+As such, it provides a structured lens that can be valuable to researchers, designers, and practitioners interested in examining how platform features align with (or undermine) well-being.

 ## Core Principles